Core IPTV and OTT Marketing Strategy for Your Video Streaming Service

-Once you have defined your ideal subscriber and what makes you stand out from the competition you will be able to define your core marketing message that is the basis for your entire marketing strategy, ultimately enabling you to funnel them toward your video and audio streaming service.
+Once you have defined your ideal subscriber and what makes you stand out from the competition, you will be able to define your core marketing message, which is the basis for your entire marketing strategy, ultimately enabling you to funnel them toward your video and audio streaming service.

 Your positioning and message need to be unique.
 It is not enough to put up an advertisement on Google, Facebook, Instagram, or YouTube stating that you provide great service.
-Great service is an expectation, and everybody claims they provide it whether they actually do or don’t.
+Great service is an expectation, and everybody claims they provide it, whether they actually do or don’t.
 Your market must value your positioning.
-If your position addresses a specific frustration common to your industry, then a significant amount of your market may value it.
+If your position addresses a specific frustration common to your industry, then a significant portion of your market may value it.

 Your clients determine what is valuable - it doesn’t matter what you think is valuable.
 From our experience what is important is the content they want, UX in terms of ease of use, clear and simple navigation, quick content discovery, and stability of the service, among others.

 So let them know that you will deliver them an amazing user experience with great content via a service that is always stable and under control.
-If you want to learn more about how you can provide a complete premium UX from a seamless onboarding experience, do get in touch with us as UniqCast managed to deliver turnkey IPTV/OTT/DVB solutions with mentioned qualities all over the world.
-We love to share our experience and the know-how.
+If you want to learn more about how you can provide a complete premium UX from a seamless onboarding experience, do get in touch with us, as UniqCast has managed to deliver turnkey IPTV/OTT/DVB solutions with the qualities mentioned all over the world.
+We love to share our experience and know-how.

 Your positioning must be easy to communicate.
 If your customers can’t understand in a sentence or two what’s in it for them then it won’t attract them.

 Before defining your core message, create a positioning goal statement (Marketing Purpose Statement).
 The positioning goal is not meant to be communicated to your clients; it is meant to be the basis for all your marketing and customer service activity.
 This is how you want to be perceived in plain English, not in polished marketing rhetoric.
-For example, you can say: ”We are the best IPTV/OTT service provider in the country giving our subscribers a premium user experience with awesome content, period.”
+For example, you can say, ”We are the best IPTV/OTT platform in the country, giving our subscribers a premium user experience with awesome content, period.”

 This allows you to articulate the ultimate purpose of your marketing.
 From this, you might find it easier to craft a more creative marketing message, and everyone in the company will "get it" without the marketing polish.

-After defining your positioning, and interviewing current and potential customers you can create a marketing message to communicate your purpose in a way that clearly demonstrates the difference of doing business with your company.
+After defining your positioning and interviewing current and potential customers, you can create a marketing message to communicate your purpose in a way that clearly demonstrates the difference between doing business with your company.

-Once you have essential elements of your marketing strategy, it's a good idea to create a list of measurable indicators that will allow you to track your progress towards reaching your goals.
+Once you have the essential elements of your marketing strategy, it's a good idea to create a list of measurable indicators that will allow you to track your progress toward reaching your goals.

-Some of the obvious things such as revenue growth, income, and new subscriber acquisition should make this list but consider adding things like:
+Some of the obvious things, such as revenue growth, income, and new subscriber acquisitions, should make this list, but consider adding things like:

 - Direct inquiries